A Guide to Starting a Cleaning Business in 2024

 Decide how much you’ll charge

-How much you’ll charge for your services will depend on several factors, from your level of experience to your location.
-You don’t want to overcharge and steer customers away, but try not to undersell yourself either!
 The cost of a cleaner varies significantly across the UK, from £12 an hour up to £23 an hour.
 Finding a niche can help you to grow your business and the more experience you gain, the higher price you can set.
-Be sure to do your research, find out the going rates in your area and ways you stand out against the competition.Â

 Organising your clients